-In this article we’re going to focus on phaser pedals and explain what exactly they do, we’ll expand on which types music they work the best in, and finally in our product round-up section we’re going to recommend our favourite products
+In this article, we’re going to focus on the best phaser pedals and explain what they do.
+We’ll talk through all the typical features you’ll find on them, and finally, in our product round-up section we’ll recommend our top picks.

 At a Glance – Our Choice of the Best Phaser Pedals on the Market